halimcan/UK-Online-Retail-Company-Analysis/README.md

-# UK-Online-Retail-Company-Analysis
-Customer behavior and CLV analysis of UK Online Retail Dataset using Python and Power BI.
-Includes RFM segmentation, feature engineering, and XGBoost-enhanced CLV modeling.

 # UK Online Retail Analysis

 This project analyzes the **UK Online Retail Dataset** to study customer behavior, perform advanced sales analytics, and build **Customer Lifetime Value (CLV) models**.
 Both Power BI and Python were used for different parts of the analysis.